sanjaybasu/healthcare-ai-equity/_chapters/chapter_05_deep_learning_healthcare.md

 $$h^{(l)} = f(W^{(l)} h^{(l-1)} + b^{(l)}) \text{ for } l = 1, \ldots, L-1$$
 $$\hat{y} = g(W^{(L)} h^{(L-1)} + b^{(L)})$$

-where $x$ is the input, $h^{(l)}$ represents the hidden activations at layer $l$, $W^{(l)}$ and $b^{(l)}$ are weight matrices and bias vectors, $f$ is a nonlinear activation function, and $g$ is the output activation function appropriate for the task (sigmoid for binary classification, softmax for multiclass classification, identity for regression).
+where $x$ is the input, $$h^{(l)}$$ represents the hidden activations at layer $l$, $$W^{(l)}$$ and $$b^{(l)}$$ are weight matrices and bias vectors, $f$ is a nonlinear activation function, and $g$ is the output activation function appropriate for the task (sigmoid for binary classification, softmax for multiclass classification, identity for regression).

 From a fairness perspective, several aspects of this basic architecture merit careful consideration.
-The learned representations $h^{(l)}$ at intermediate layers may encode information about protected attributes even when those attributes are not directly provided as inputs.
+The learned representations $$h^{(l)}$$ at intermediate layers may encode information about protected attributes even when those attributes are not directly provided as inputs.
 This phenomenon, known as representation bias, occurs because proxy variables correlated with demographic characteristics allow the model to indirectly learn protected attributes.
 For instance, a model predicting hospital readmission might learn that certain zip codes or insurance types are associated with protected race or ethnicity, leading to disparate predictions even without explicit demographic inputs.

 The depth and width of the network affect its capacity to learn complex patterns, but also its tendency toward overfitting and its ability to generalize across population subgroups.
 Deeper networks with more parameters can potentially learn group-specific patterns that improve fairness, but only if training data provides adequate representation of all groups.
 When certain populations are underrepresented in training data, increased model capacity may simply lead to overfitting on the majority group while failing to learn robust patterns for minority groups.

-Regularization techniques that constrain model complexity have differential effects on fairness. $L_2$ regularization (weight decay) encourages smaller parameter values, potentially reducing reliance on features that are proxies for protected attributes.
+Regularization techniques that constrain model complexity have differential effects on fairness. $$L_2$$ regularization (weight decay) encourages smaller parameter values, potentially reducing reliance on features that are proxies for protected attributes.
 Dropout randomly zeros activations during training, forcing the network to learn redundant representations that may be more robust across population subgroups.
 However, these techniques can also harm fairness if applied uniformly, as they may disproportionately constrain the model's ability to learn patterns specific to underrepresented groups that require more parameters to capture.

 ### 5.2.2 Activation Functions and Their Equity Implications

 The choice of activation function $f$ in neural networks has both computational and fairness implications.
 The most common activation functions in modern deep learning are:

-**Rectified Linear Unit (ReLU):** $f(z) = \max(0, z)$.
+**Rectified Linear Unit (ReLU):** $$f(z) = \max(0, z)$$.
 This simple activation provides computational efficiency and helps mitigate vanishing gradient problems in deep networks.
 However, ReLU neurons can "die" during training when their weights receive updates that cause them to output zero for all inputs, potentially eliminating capacity needed to learn patterns for minority groups.

-**Leaky ReLU:** $f(z) = \max(\alpha z, z)$ for small $\alpha > 0$.
+**Leaky ReLU:** $$f(z) = \max(\alpha z, z)$$ for small $$\alpha > 0$$.
 This addresses the dying ReLU problem by maintaining a small gradient for negative inputs, but introduces an additional hyperparameter that may require population-specific tuning.

-**Exponential Linear Unit (ELU):** $f(z) = z$ if $z > 0$, else $\alpha(e^z - 1)$.
+**Exponential Linear Unit (ELU):** $$f(z) = z$$ if $$z > 0$$, else $$\alpha(e^z - 1)$$.
 ELU activations have negative outputs with bounded magnitude, potentially providing more robust learned representations across diverse data distributions.

-**Gaussian Error Linear Unit (GELU):** $f(z) = z \Phi(z)$ where $\Phi$ is the standard normal cumulative distribution function.
+**Gaussian Error Linear Unit (GELU):** $$f(z) = z \Phi(z)$$ where $$\Phi$$ is the standard normal cumulative distribution function.
 GELU has become popular in transformer architectures and provides smooth nonlinearity, though its computational cost is higher than ReLU variants.

 From a fairness perspective, the choice among these activations affects how the network responds to inputs from different distributions.
 If certain patient populations systematically produce activations in different ranges (for instance, due to different laboratory test ranges or measurement protocols), the activation function's behavior in those ranges directly affects model fairness.
 Activation functions with asymmetric behavior around zero (like ReLU and its variants) may introduce systematic biases when input distributions differ across groups.